 If you follow these five steps, you can get out, have fun, and come home alive.
 Every time.
 You can help keep your friends alive.

 Avalanches kill an average of 42 people each year in North America.
 Hundreds more are injured.
 Avalanches don't just happen to extreme athletes - they can happen to those skiing, snowboarding, snowmobiling, hiking, driving, hunting, bike riding, and more - anyone who can get onto or underneath steep snow-covered slopes.
 Many avalanche victims don’t know they are in avalanche danger and are unprepared to deal with an avalanche.
 This doesn't have to happen – the danger signs are usually obvious to those who know what to look for.
 Just as those in Hawaii learn about the dangers of rip currents and shore breaks at an early age, those living, working, and recreating in snowy mountains need to learn about avalanches.
 What they learn can save their lives.

-The Know Before You Go program takes 40-80 minutes to present, will fit within a school class or assembly period, and consists of:
+The Know Before You Go program takes 40-80 minutes to present and consists of: